ceumicrodata/WMS-descriptives/report/slides.md

 ## Literature
 - Large-scale management interventions: Italy (Giorcelli 2019), US (Bianchi and Giorcelli 2022, Giorcelli 2023)
 - Large-scale education interventions: Italy (Bianchi and Giorcelli 2020), Colombia (Ferreyra et al 2023), Vietnam (Vu 2023)
-- Selection by skill: Denmark (Akcigit, Pearce and Prato 2020)
+- Attitudes and histories of entrepreneurs in the transition period: Lengyel György et al (1989...), Laki and Szalai (2004, 2013), Alas and Aarna (2016)
-- Calibrated models with education and selection: Guner et al 2008, Bhattacharya et al. 2013, Gomes and Kuehn 2017 and Esfahani 2019.
+- Long-lasting effects of socialism: Fuchs-Schündeln and Masella (2016), Fuchs-Schündeln and Schündeln (2020)

-# Setup and Data
+# Data
-## Data
+## Administrative Data
 ### Manager Data 1985-2019
 Universe of corporations (1m) and their CEOs (1.3m).
 Firm size (employment) as proxy for manager quality.